joagonca/rmc-go/README.md

 This began as a port of the Python [rmc](https://github.com/ricklupton/rmc) tool, which uses [rmscene](https://github.com/ricklupton/rmscene) to read the reMarkable v6 file format, but was already extended in functionality.

+**rmc-go can be used both as a command-line tool and as a Go library.**

 ## Features

 - Read reMarkable v6 format files (software version 3+)